lshpaner/MSADS_504_Machine_Learning_In_Vehicle_Marketing_Engagement/README.md

 ![image](https://github.com/lshpaner/MSADS_504_Machine_Learning_In_Vehicle_Marketing_Engagement/blob/main/featured.jpg)

 ## Project Objective
-Our objective is to use data collected regarding the conditions under which a coupon was either accepted or rejected by a survey-respondent to create a model to help determine whether a someone should be offered a coupon based on the likelihood that they accept it.
+Our objective is to use data collected regarding the conditions under which a coupon was either accepted or rejected by a survey-respondent to create a model to help determine whether someone should be offered a coupon based on the likelihood that they accept it.

 ### Partners
 * [Isabella Oakes](https://github.com/isabellaoakes)